Chris Snee: Professional career

 and had hip surgery after the event.

 In October 2013, Snee was put on the injured reserve list and was out for the rest of the season due to an injured hip.

 Snee announced his retirement from the NFL on July 21, 2014.

-Post playing career
+Post–playing career

 Jacksonville Jaguars

-On May 30, 2017, he was hired by his former coach with New York Giants, father-in-law, and former Jacksonville Jaguars' executive vice-president Tom Coughlin to be a scout for the Jacksonville Jaguars.
-He acted as a coaching assistant and help offensive line coach Pat Flaherty and assistant offensive line coach Tony Sparano Jr. with the offensive linemen throughout training camp.
+On May 30, 2017, Snee was hired by his former coach with the Giants, father-in-law, and former Jacksonville Jaguars' executive vice-president Tom Coughlin to be a scout for the Jacksonville Jaguars.
+He acted as a coaching assistant and helped offensive line coach Pat Flaherty and assistant offensive line coach Tony Sparano Jr. with the offensive linemen throughout training camp.

 Boston College

 On August 23, 2022, Snee was hired as an analyst under head coach Jeff Hafley.

+New York Giants

+On May 7, 2024, Snee joined the New York Giants as a scout.

 Personal life

 Snee is the son of Diane and Ed Snee, and has three brothers: Edward, Daniel and Shaun.
 He graduated from Montrose Area Jr./Sr. High School in Montrose, Pennsylvania in 2000.

 Snee married Kate Coughlin, daughter of former New York Giants coach Tom Coughlin.
 They have four children together.